jeff-jackson-dfo/odf_toolbox/README.md

 You can find the most recent version of this specification here: [ODF Specification Verion 3.0](./ODF_File_Specification.md)

 The goal of this project is to replace structured code that was written in a proprietary language for handling ODF files with opensource object-oriented code written in Python.

+### INSTALLATION

+Installing on Windows using pip:

+    C:\> pip install odf_toolbox-0.3.0-py3-none-any.whl

+Importing and using package within a terminal window:

+    from odf_toolbox.odfhdr import OdfHeader